Skip to main content

 * Calculation based on 2021 generation, and assuming average (mean) annual household consumption of 3,509 kWh, based on latest statistics from Department of Energy Security and Net Zero (Subnational Electricity and Gas Consumption Statistics Regional and Local Authority, Great Britain, 2021, Mean domestic electricity consumption (kWh per meter) by country/region, Great Britain, 2021)

-Between Wednesday 4 October and Wednesday 29 November 2023, RWE Renewables Solar and Storage Limited undertook a non-statutory consultation with local residents, organisations and other stakeholders to receive preliminary views on our draft proposals.
-We are grateful for the feedback and questions that have been provided so far.
-All feedback received has been analysed and considered by the project team.
-A Non-Statutory Consultation Report has been prepared following the consultation which can be found ‘here’.
-The Report summarises the feedback received to date and explains how the scheme has evolved in response to the consultation.
+Between Wednesday 4 October and Wednesday 29 November 2023, RWE Renewables Solar and Storage Limited carried out a non-statutory consultation with local residents, organisations, and other stakeholders to gather initial feedback on our draft proposals.
+We are grateful for all the feedback and questions received during this period.
+All responses were carefully analysed and considered by the project team.
+A Non-Statutory Consultation Report was prepared to summarise the feedback and outline how the scheme evolved in response.
+This report can be found here.

-The statutory consultation is supported by the Preliminary Environmental Impact Report (PEIR) to present documentation which aims to provide a thorough understanding of the scheme’s potential environmental effects.
-This is a comprehensive report which covers topics including ecology, noise and vibration, transport, landscape impacts and air quality to provide a thorough understanding of the scheme’s potential environmental impacts.
+The statutory consultation was accompanied by the Preliminary Environmental Impact Report (PEIR), which presented a detailed assessment of the potential environmental effects of the scheme.
+This comprehensive report covered topics such as ecology, noise and vibration, transport, landscape impacts, and air quality.

 The land could simultaneously host both solar power generation and animal husbandry.
 Tween Bridge Solar Farm could become one of the region’s largest sheep farms, with sheep grazing the fields within the solar farm.
 An opportunity has also been identified for Tween Bridge Solar Farm to host a bee farm.